top of page

 No matter what you prefer to call flex time in your school or how you fit it in, there are many benefits to having a Flex Period in your daily schedule.
 When deciding on the right way to implement one for your school’s context, whether you’re just starting one or considering an adjustment to your current Flex Period, make sure to do your research so that you know what you want to accomplish with the time, have a plan to operationalize it, and get buy-in from your staff and students.

-If you already have a Flex Period or are considering one in your building, click here to schedule an informational call to learn how Edficiency helps schools like yours make flex time logistics easy and save you time.
+If you already have a Flex Period or are considering one in your building, click here to schedule a demo to learn how Edficiency helps schools like yours make flex time logistics easy and save you time.

 bottom of page